Multiple Perspectives on Overdose Fatality Reviews

 Source: US National Institute of Justice (video statements)

-This webinar was presented by the NIJ Forensic Technology Center of Excellence on as part of the 2021 ASCLD Train the Director Webinar Series.
+This webinar was presented by the NIJ Forensic Technology Center of Excellence on June 22, 2021.

 (Opinions or points of view expressed represent the speaker and do not necessarily represent the official position or policies of the U.S. Department of Justice.
 Any product or manufacturer discussed is presented for informational purposes only and do not constitute product approval or endorsement by the U.S. Department of Justice.)